ukarthik27/handtrack/Readme.md

 # HandTrack

-Track and move 3d objects rendered using webGL and hand-detection using CNN on the web.
-CNN is trained using tensorflow object detection api
+Move 3d objects rendered using webGL on real time hand-detection and tracking using Handtrack.js on the web.
+It uses a CNN which is trained using tensorflow object detection api

 ### Prerequisites
 Before running this locally you must have these installed